bestplay/Notes/resume.md

 #### Recently

   Using three-part source code writing in **PHP** (our company bought it) to build a website for India oriented e-commerce platform.

+  Access Facebook and twitter by OAuth to login or share links and pictures.

   Develop and design API for Font-End in PHP.